 - Vortex mix for 30 seconds and centrifuge at 13200 rpm (16100gm) for 30 minutes.

-- Supernatant is transferred to a 2 mL autosampler vial, avoiding the precipitate.
+- The supernatant is transferred to a 2 mL autosampler vial, avoiding the precipitate.

 - solvent blank (Mobile Phase A)